laxuanlinh/thoughtmachine/vault_core.md

 - Prod is live client environment, high availability, can hold personal data, 3 AZ within a region.
 - All environment upgrade is coordinated between the client and Thought Machine
 ## Delivery Framework
-- All projects start with a knowledge transfer program with 3 key steps
+- All projects start with a knowledge transfer program with `3 key steps`
-  - Access to product library which is comprised of all Smart Contracts, documentation about how to customize these products
+  - `Access to product library` which is comprised of all `Smart Contracts`, documentation about how to customize these products
-  - Enablement program which provides training for Introduction to Vault, Vault's architecture and Configuration Layer, additional Labs, webinars nd workshops, customized traning program and certification
+  - `Enablement program` which provides training for Introduction to Vault, Vault's architecture and Configuration Layer, additional Labs, webinars nd workshops, customized traning program and certification
-- Assigned to an Enablement Manager who will guides through the Enablement process, any engagement will start with scoping and planning.
+  - Assigned to an `Enablement Manager` who will guides through the `Enablement process`, any engagement will start with scoping and planning.
 - The delivery approach will provide informatin such as:
   - How to deploy the configuration layer
   - How to request new features